JambulingamD/StackOverflowData2017Survey/README.md

 # CRISP-DM process for data analysis

 ## Dataset
-To understand the CRISP-DM proces, I need a dataset.
+CRISP-DM process is a methodology to analyse data.
+For that, I need a dataset.
 So, I am going to pick the "[Stack Overflow Data - 2017 Survey](https://insights.stackoverflow.com/survey)".

 ## Objectives:
 I am going to analyze the data to understand the following: